 Will I have access to an electrical outlet?

 It is recommended that you power your wireless device before visiting the library.
-If you must plug into a power outlet, be certain it is a regular outlet with cream or gray colored plugs.
-DO NOT plug in to any orange outlets or outlets with an orange triangle on them as doing so may damage your equipment and/or that of others.
-NEVER use an extension cord to power your computer.
+Power outlets are available if you must plug into a power outlet.
 Be mindful that your power cords do not cause a tripping hazard or block aisles or access by others.
 Library staff is authorized to require you to remove electrical cords if they pose a hazard.
 Please do not move cabinets, tables, upholstered furniture or any large furniture or equipment.
 Remember, there are power outlets in the study rooms.

 Can WiFi users connect to the library printers?

 This feature is now available.
 Staff members will be able to assist with this procedure.

 Where are the hotspots located within the library?